cincheo/ini/README.md

 INI has been designed to keep distributed computing as simple as it can be.
 It natively handles processes, deployment, communication and synchronization, so that the programmers do not have to care about these issues by writing complex code.

-INI is not meant to be a general-purpose language that will address all programming issues programmers can face, but to efficiently build data pipelines or calculations that require multiple distributed processes to collaborate around a broker.
+INI is not meant to be a general-purpose language.
+It will not address all programming issues programmers can face.
+On the other hand, it will help programmers to efficiently build data pipelines or calculations that require multiple distributed processes to collaborate around a broker.

 By default, INI uses Kafka as a distributed broker for inter-process communication.